stereobooster/braindb/README.md

   - [ ] on file update regenerate all links to it and file itself
   - [ ] on file insert
 - [ ] tag graph
+  - vizualiztion for hypergraph?
+- [ ] better layout for the graph
+  - maybe add colors, clustering, etc.

 ### Other ideas